jeffdnganga/printf/README.md

 This is the first C team project in ALX software engineering program.
+It has 2 contributors; Jeff N and Jeff M.